 A loop eventually announces its own edges.
 Watch any fixed-length video on a wall for long enough and you'll feel the moment it resets, even if you can't pinpoint it.
 A generative system avoids that by never playing the same sequence twice.
-The authored work isn't a timeline.
-It's a set of rules, ranges, transitions, and response logic that keeps producing form in real time.
+The authored work is a set of rules, ranges, transitions, and response logic that keeps producing form in real time.

 That matters in spaces where content runs for hours.
 Hospitality, retail, lobbies, showrooms, anywhere people return or linger long enough to notice repetition.
 The visual layer needs to stay present without becoming predictable.

 The most common misunderstanding is that generative means uncontrolled.
 It shouldn't.
-The whole point is to define what can vary, what must stay stable, and which parameters the brand or operator is allowed to influence.
+The whole point is to define what can vary, what must stay stable, and the parameters the brand or operator can influence within those limits.
 Without those boundaries, the result looks arbitrary.
 With them, it looks alive.

 The system might be driven by time, visitor presence, traffic density, audio features, object events, environmental data, campaign states, or scheduled cues.
 The exact input matters less than the control logic around it.
 Visuals need thresholds, pacing, variation limits, and transition rules so they feel intentional rather than procedural.